houyuan2/CS410CourseProject/README.md

 # Overview
 Our project is based on elastic search, a document-orientated database that provides unstructured search functionality.
 The code base is divided to 3 parts.
 In "setup.py", the application would read the input text files to obtain faculty bios and the corresponding homepage URL.
 The application would then attempt to extract the faculty name and email from the bios using spacy, a NLP package.
 These information would be stored into the elastic search database.

+# Contributions
+Houyuan Sha: Set up the docker container for elastic search; Extract name and email from faculty bios; Store faculty information to elastic search database